aJimenez19037/my-coe332-hws/homework05/README.md

  * Running on http://127.0.0.1:5000
  * Running on http://172.17.0.2:5000
 ```
+## Making request
+Below are examples of making request using the curl command.
+For some commands '-X [VERB]' is needed after curl.
+When making a query a '?' is placed at the end of the route followed by the query.
+If there are multiple queries being used the enveloping the route with single quotes ('') is needed.
+The help route is especially useful as it shows all the available routes/queries as well as what they do.
 ```
+$curl '127.0.0.1:5000/'
+$curl 127.0.0.1:5000/help
-$curl localhost:5000/
+$curl 127.0.0.1:5000/epochs?start=5
-$curl localhost:5000/epochs
+$curl '127.0.0.1:5000/epochs?start=5&limit=10'
-$curl localhost:5000/epochs/<int:epoch>
+$curl 127.0.0.1:5000/epochs/<int:epoch>
-$curl localhost:5000/epochs/<int:epoch>/speed
+$curl 127.0.0.1:5000/epochs/<int:epoch>/speed
 ```
 ## Output
 The first route ("/") will result in the entire dataset being returned.
 You will see all of the information wihtin the XML file as a dictionary.
+As you can see there is metadata as well as other data that you can sift through.
 The end of your output will look like:
 ```
    },
           "metadata": {